 If your shares are held by a brokerage firm or bank and you prefer to receive separate copies of our proxy statement, our annual report including our Form 10-K for the fiscal year ended December 31, 2022 and/or our Notice of Internet Availability of Proxy Materials, either now or in the future, please contact your brokerage firm or bank.
 If your brokerage firm or bank is unable or unwilling to assist you, please contact our Investor Relations department at ir@mirion.com.
-Stockholders sharing an address who are receiving multiple copies of the proxy materials and/or our Notice of Internet Availability of Proxy Materials may request to receive a single copy of the proxy materials and/or our Notice of Internet Availability of Proxy Materials, either now or in the future, by contacting our Investor Relations department at ir@mirion.com.
+Stockholders sharing an address who are receiving multiple copies of the proxy materials and/or our Notice of Internet Availability of Proxy Materials, either now or in the future, by contacting our request to receive a single copy of the proxy materials and/or our Notice of Internet Availability of Proxy Materials, either now or in the future, by contacting our Investor Relations department at ir@mirion.com.